zackbleach/spacemacs-theme.vim/readme.md

 # spacemacs-theme.vim

 A theme modelled after [nashamri/spacemacs-theme](https://github.com/nashamri/spacemacs-theme/), for Vim and iTerm.
 Intended for use only in true-colour terminals.
 Work in progress.
+Lightly edited for my own needs.

 ![](screenshots/jsx-demo.png)
 ![](screenshots/error.png)